jankotek/mapdb-site/index.rst

 Support
 --------------

-First please try usual search, read documentation and Frequently Asked Questions:
+MapDB is sponsored by `consulting services <mailto:jan@kotek.net>`_.
+There is also free documentation and forums:

 .. toctree::
     :maxdepth: 2